spandian-godaddy/vps4/vps4-scheduler/scheduler.md

 ==========
 JobRequest represents the data that's submitted as part of the job creation and is passed on to the the job when it is executed (refer to the previous section for details about this).
-When a plugin defines a Job, it can define the job request call that the Job expects by embedding it as an inner class of the Job class.
-The request class should inherit from the JobRequest class (see previous section for an example).
+When a plugin defines a Job, it can define the job request class that the Job expects by using the annotation @JobMetadata.
+The request class should inherit from the JobRequest class.
+The request class **should be** annotated with 2 annotations,
+1. @Product: represents the product that this job request class is associated with
+2. @JobGroup: represents the jobGroup that this job request class is associated with

 The JobRequest class supports validation during job creation time i.e. when a POST request is submitted to the job creation endpoint.
 The JobRequest class supports 3 types of validation.